A simpler proof of Sternfeld's Theorem: Introduction

 \section{Introduction}

-Hilbert's 13th problem is: \emph{can the equation $x^7 + ax^3 + bx^2 + cx + 1 = 0$ of degree seven be solved without using functions of three variables?} It is solved by Kolmogorov's Superposition Theorem (Remark~\ref{rem:motivation}\ref{cnt:thKolmogorov}; for details see \cite{Ar, Ko, Sk}).
-In this theorem the number $2n+1$ cannot be decreased.
-This follows by implication, analogous to Remark~\ref{rem:motivation}\ref{cnt:KolmogorovImpliesBasic}, and by Sternfeld's Dimension Theorem (Remark~\ref{rem:motivation}\ref{cnt:thSternfeld}).
-The proof of the latter theorem in the case $n=2$ uses Sternfeld's Arrays Theorem~\ref{th:basicSubset}.
-The main result of this text is~a~simpler proof of Theorem~\ref{th:basicSubset}, which is a necessary condition for being basic (this theorem is the most interesting in the case $n=2$).
-A subset $X \subset \R^n$ is \emph{\textbf{basic}} if for any continuous function $f\colon X\to\R$ there are continuous functions $\varphi_1, \ldots, \varphi_n\colon\R\to\R$ such that $f(x_1, \ldots, x_n) = \varphi_1(x_1) + \ldots + \varphi_n(x_n)$ for any $(x_1, \ldots, x_n) \in X$.
+Hilbert's 13th problem is as follows: \emph{can the equation $x^7 + ax^3 + bx^2 + cx + 1 = 0$ of degree seven be solved without using functions of three variables?} The problem is solved by Kolmogorov's Superposition Theorem (Remark~\ref{rem:motivation}.\ref{en:motivation:th-kolm-super}; for details see \cite{Ar, Ko, Sk}).
+In the future works related to this theorem Sternfeld's Arrays Theorem~\ref{th:basicSubset} appeared to be useful (for details and motivation see Remark~\ref{rem:motivation}.\ref{en:motivation:th-kolm-super},\ref{en:motivation:nondecr},\ref{en:motivation:th-stern-dim},\ref{en:motivation:st-dim-proof}).
+The main result of this text is~a~simpler proof of Sternfeld's Arrays Theorem~\ref{th:basicSubset}.
+This theorem is a necessary condition for a set being basic (and is interesting for applications in the case $n=2$).